Beta distribution: Kurtosis

 On the other hand, the plot shows that for extreme skewed cases, where the mean is located near one or the other end (μ = 0 or μ = 1), the variance is close to zero, and the excess kurtosis rapidly approaches infinity when the mean of the distribution approaches either end.

 Alternatively, the excess kurtosis can also be expressed in terms of just the following two parameters: the square of the skewness, and the sample size ν as follows:

-From this last expression, one can obtain the same limits published practically a century ago by Karl Pearson in his paper, for the beta distribution (see section below titled "Kurtosis bounded by the square of the skewness").
-Setting α + β= ν = 0 in the above expression, one obtains Pearson's lower boundary (values for the skewness and excess kurtosis below the boundary (excess kurtosis + 2 − skewness2 = 0) cannot occur for any distribution, and hence Karl Pearson appropriately called the region below this boundary the "impossible region").
+From this last expression, one can obtain the same limits published over a century ago by Karl Pearson for the beta distribution (see section below titled "Kurtosis bounded by the square of the skewness").
+Setting α + β = ν = 0 in the above expression, one obtains Pearson's lower boundary (values for the skewness and excess kurtosis below the boundary (excess kurtosis + 2 − skewness2 = 0) cannot occur for any distribution, and hence Karl Pearson appropriately called the region below this boundary the "impossible region").
 The limit of α + β = ν → ∞ determines Pearson's upper boundary.